Training Optimal Large Diffusion Language Models: Key Modeling and Optimization Choices

 Training optimal diffusion language models depends on more than parameter allocation, dataset size, and training epochs.
 Here, we ablate additional factors.
 Given resource constraints, a full ablation is infeasible; instead, we focus on the factors we consider most critical.

-We report results on HellaSwag and MMLU, chosen for their popularity and stability across model configurations \citep{liu2023llm360,muennighoff2024olmoe}.
+We report benchmark results on HellaSwag (commonsense reasoning) and MMLU (knowledge), chosen for their popularity and stability across model configurations \citep{liu2023llm360,muennighoff2024olmoe}.
 Their broad adoption allows direct comparison with prior work, making them reliable indicators for assessing the impact of our ablations.